-Edutube is a collection of educational videos with categories in animals, biology, chemistry, math and more.
+Edutube is a collection of educational videos with categories in animals, biology, chemistry, math, and more.
 You can refine your video search from the pre-school level all the way to higher education.
-They provide a great educational video resource with the thousands of excellent free educational videos on the web.
+They provide a great educational video resource with thousands of excellent free educational videos on the web.

-Intelecom Learning is a developer of educational content for California’s community colleges but much of their professionally made video content is available on their YouTube Channel.
+Intelecom Learning is a developer of educational content for California’s community colleges but much of their professionally made video content is available on their YouTube channel.
 Designed specifically for college-level courses their content is a better fit for more mature audiences.
-They offer a wide range of topics from English as a second language, business management, political science, gender studies and more.
+They offer a wide range of topics from English as a second language to business management, political science, gender studies, and more.

 Alltime10s is an interesting YouTube Channel that creates informative, fascinating, and engaging videos using the “Top 10” format.
 They cover a verity of topics including geography, crime, history, and pop culture.
 Check out interesting videos such as the 10 Incredible Indian Inventions or What if the Internet Was Destroyed? on their channel.

-The Institute of Arts and Ideas brings together their own collection of articles and videos of world-leading thinkers.
-They have over 1000 videos across subjects like philosophy, science politics, and art.
-Directly from their website, you can watch videos hosted by industry experts, scientists, historians, researchers and more.
+The Institute of Art and Ideas brings together its own collection of articles and videos of world-leading thinkers.
+They have over 1000 videos across subjects like philosophy, science, politics, and art.
+Directly from their website, you can watch videos hosted by industry experts, scientists, historians, researchers, and more.

 TeacherTube is an online community for sharing instructional videos.
 They seek to offer a safe venue for teachers, schools, and home learners to access educationally focused videos.
 Currently, they offer an incredible 60 topics from math, social science, to languages for all ages.